patrickcapaldo/rheumactive-v2/README.md

 This guide is for developers setting up the project from scratch, including hardware and software installation.

-### First Time Developer

-This guide is for developers setting up the project from scratch, including hardware and software installation.

 #### 1. Hardware Setup

 This section guides you through the physical assembly and initial configuration of your Raspberry Pi 5 with the Hailo AI HAT+ and Camera Module.